M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Fast-Browsing/index.md

 ![A dialog shown if one or more UIX applications is not fast-browsing compatible](dialog.png)

 The primary difference between the legacy rendering mode and fast-browsing mode is that the [lifecycle](https://www.m-files.com/UI_Extensibility_Framework/#FrontPage.html) for the [ShellFrame](https://www.m-files.com/UI_Extensibility_Framework/#FrontPage.html) instance has changed.

 In the legacy rendering mode, a `ShellFrame` instance would be created every time you entered a view, then destroyed when navigating to a new view.
 This meant that all UI components that were attached to the `ShellFrame` (such as commands, tabs, etc.) needed to be re-created when the user navigated between views.

-In fast-browsing mode the `ShellFrame` is created once - during the `ShellUI` startup process - and is not re-created when navigating between views.
+In fast-browsing mode the `ShellFrame` is created once - during the `ShellUI` startup process - and is not typically re-created when navigating between views.
+The `ShellFrame` instance is created during the `ShellUI` startup process, during offline/online transitions and, in rare cases, during navigation.

 For most applications this new behavior will not directly affect the application's functionality.
 Some applications - those that rely on the previous `ShellFrame` lifecycle - may need alterations to correctly function in fast-browsing mode.